SpacelyProject/spacely-docs/spacely-caribou/basic-setup/ZCU102 Setup for Spacely-Caribou.md

 ## Flash the Operating System

-**Skip this step if:** You already have an SD card with an operating system image in your ZCU102.
+If you do not already have an SD card with an operating system image in your ZCU102, follow steps here: [Operating System Image for Spacely-Caribou](</spacely-caribou/basic-setup/Operating System Image for Spacely-Caribou.md>)

-**Prerequisites:** You must have a Petalinux Operating System image.
-If you do not have this, contact Spacely Developers.

 ## Hardware Connections